-Satellite altimetry has become an essential tool in oceanography as it provides the only existing near-global, time-continuous measurements.
-As with all observational systems, an estimate of the errors in altimeter sea surface height (SSH) observations is essential for quantitative use of the data.
-In general, the data are analyzed directly (e.g., as in frequency-wavenumber spectral estimates), or used to constrain general circulation models in a least-squares sense.
-In most applications, the data are separated into a time-mean sea surface (MSS) and anomalies about that mean.
-When the MSS is combined with a geoid height surface, one has an estimate of the absolute, time average surface dynamic topography [e.g., Wunsch and Stammer, 1998].
+Satellite altimetry has become an essential tool in oceanography as it provides the only existing nearglobal, time-continuous measurements of sea surface height (SSH).
+As with all observational systems, an estimate of the errors in altimeter SSH observations is essential for quantitative use of the data.
+In general, the data are analyzed directly (e.g., as in frequencywavenumber spectral estimates) or used to constrain general circulation models in a least squares sense.
+In most applications, the data are separated into a timemean sea surface (MSS) and anomalies about that mean.
+When the MSS is combined with a geoid height surface, one has an estimate of the absolute, timeaveraged surface dynamic topography (e.g., Wunsch and Stammer 1998).
 Temporal anomalies about the surface dynamic topography are independent of the geoid, which has its own error budget, but nonetheless contain various complex corrupting elements.